 Food Products are Now Wearable

-Your food commodities like milk, tea, and coffee has found a way into your clothes.
+Your food commodities like milk, tea, and coffee have found a way into your clothes.
 This is the textile industry’s way of finding a more humble and sustainable fashion that will not destroy the environment.

 Coffee beans have been used by a clothing company called Virus in their Stay Warmline of clothing.
 And tea can now be made into vegetable leather and fabric as well.
 Milk has been incorporated to make an Eco Milk Fiber, which displays superior strength, absorbent, comfortable, and can easily be dyed.